Barry0327/ARFoodie/Pods/IHProgressHUD/README.md

 ## Credits

-`IHProgressHUD` is brought to you by [Md Ibrahim Hassan ](mdibrahimhassan@gmail.com) If you're using `IHProgressHUD` in your project, attribution would be very appreciated.
-This project is converted with the help of [Swiftify](https://objectivec2swift.com/).
+`IHProgressHUD` is brought to you by [Md Ibrahim Hassan](https://github.com/Ibrahimhass) and [contributors to the project](https://github.com/Swiftify-Corp/IHProgressHUD/graphs/contributors).
+If you're using `IHProgressHUD` in your project, attribution would be very appreciated.
+This project is converted with the help of [Swiftify](https://swiftify.com/).
 The conversion process can be found [here](https://medium.com/swiftify/converting-svprogresshud-to-swift-using-swiftify-27be1817b7f6).